Mahmoud Al-Zoubi: Death and burial

 Al-Zoubi died on 21 May 2000.
 Conflicting reports say he died at age 62 or 65.
-According to a statement from the Interior Ministry, carried by the official Syrian Arab News Agency, Al-Zoubi shot himself in the head at his home in Dumer outside Damascus.
+According to a statement from the Interior Ministry, carried by the official Syrian Arab News Agency, Al-Zoubi shot himself in the head at his home in al-Dumayr outside Damascus.
 The statement said Al-Zoubi died by suicide after learning that the Damascus police chief had come to his house to serve a judicial notice to appear before an investigating judge to answer allegations of corruption and other violations "that caused great harm to the national economy."
 An Interior Ministry spokesman said "a shot was heard upstairs and that was a shot fired by Zohbi[sic] at himself by his own pistol on the second floor of his house where his wife and children were present."
 The spokesman said Al-Zoubi was rushed to the Mowasat hospital in Damascus, where he later died.
 Hospital officials said none of his family accompanied him to the hospital.
 In June 2000, according to Lara Marlowe, there were persistent rumours that Al-Zoubi was actually murdered.

 Al-Zoubi was buried at his birthplace in southern Syria.
 His funeral service took place in Deraa province on 22 May 2000.
 There were no officials at the ceremony.
 Sources said the funeral at Kirbit Ghazali, about 100 km south of Damascus, was a simple ceremony limited to his close family members and some of his hometown people.